wp-plugins/upprev/readme.txt

 1. Upload upPrev to your plugins directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure upPrev plugin using Apperance -> upPrev
+3. Configure upPrev plugin using Appearance -> upPrev

 == Frequently Asked Questions ==